 Fincher Family

-John D. Fincher was very tall, even as a young boy.
+John was very tall, even as a young boy.
 In 1862, Confederate recruiters came through the area looking for fresh soldiers.
 They took John to Chattanooga to sign him up.
 But when he got there a Colonel pulled him aside and asked his age.
 After John told him he was 14 years old, the Colonel asked if John could find his way back home because Chattanooga was going to be in a battle soon.

 Apparently that 14 year old John Fincher made it all the way back home to Bays Mountain, where he eventually started a pivotal family in the area.